Campus Improvement Plan

 Evaluation Data Sources: Campus calendar and newsletters

 Strategy 1: Promote Collective Greatness & increase parental involvement by conducting Title I activities to build stakeholder capacity in accessing resources to support their children.
+Evidence: Campus calendar and Newsletters.

 Strategy's Expected Result/Impact: Build parent capacity and increase student academic achievement.